Updated December 2014

 - Graham County is served by KU Medical Center's Area Health Education Center (AHEC), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 - 1 student from Graham County is currently studying at KU Medical Center.

 - 2 Graham County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 - Graham County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 - 4 KU Medical Center graduates live and/or practice in Graham County.

 Researching to Improve Health

 - Obesity is a risk factor for breast cancer recurrence, and rural women are considered to be at a higher risk for obesity and to have less access to health care.
 Female patients from 60 counties, including Graham County, are taking part in a weight-loss maintenance intervention program for breast cancer survivors in rural Kansas.
 The program connects survivors for long-term weight management using phone-based peer group support.
 The study then evaluates the effectiveness of the program over time.
 This research is led by Christie Befort, PhD, and is sponsored by the National Cancer Institute.

 Advancing Health Care Access

-- 6 Graham County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Graham County residents saw KU Medical Center health care providers 6 times via telemedicine in Fiscal Year 2014.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.